Dobefu/csb/docs/content/api-server/response-types.md

 {
   data: { // Will be null if there's an error
     locales: {
-      ACL: unknown[],
+      ACL: unknown[]
-      _version: number,
+      _version: number
-      code: string,
+      code: string
-      created_at: string, // Timestamp string
+      created_at: string // Timestamp string
-      created_by: string, // UID of the creator
+      created_by: string // UID of the creator
-      fallback_locale: string,
+      fallback_locale: string
-      name: string,
+      name: string
-      uid: string,
+      uid: string
-      updated_at: string, // Timestamp string
+      updated_at: string // Timestamp string
-      updated_by: string, // UID of the creator
+      updated_by: string // UID of the creator
-    }[],
+    }[]
-  }
+  } | null
-  error?: string // Will be null unless there's an error }
+  error: string | null // Will be null unless there's an error }
 ```